 97% of the ingredients in your favourite SPILLERS feeds are sustainable sourced!

 The energy it takes to make all our SPILLERS feed is provided by a wind farm in Moy, Scotland.
-With a capacity of 60 MW and an annual output of more than 125,000 megawatt-hours, the wind farm will supply renewable electricity to U.K. sites that produce our most beloved feeds.
+With a capacity of 60 MW and an annual output of more than 125,000 megawatt-hours, the wind farm supplies renewable electricity to all Mars’ UK sites.
 The power generated is equal to 34,000 average U.K. households!
 In addition to this all our forklift trucks are powered by electric, removing the reliance on fossil fuels.

-As well as this, we use gravity to reduce our energy consumption.
+We also use gravity to reduce our energy consumption.
 The raw materials in the SPILLERS feed mill are put into silos located at the top of the plant.
-They are then ground, blended or flaked as they gradually move towards the ground, using gravity as their power.
+They are then ground, blended or flaked as they gradually move towards the ground, using gravity to power their journey.

-Packaging is at the centre of all Mars products, from keeping products safe in transportation, preserving their freshness to helping you choose which product is right for your horse.
+Packaging is an important component of all our products, from keeping them safe in transportation, preserving their freshness to helping you choose which product is right for your horse.
 SPILLERS also understands the impact of packaging on our environment, which is why we plan to use 100 percent recyclable packaging by 2025.

-To achieve our goal, we will change more than just the physical packaging.
-Mars will encourage consumers to dispose of their packaging responsibly.
-In addition, we will work to change recycling infrastructure by developing a plastic sorting facility to allow for proper recycling for more than 90 percent of after-use plastic.
+To achieve our goal, we will change more than just the physical packaging, we will encourage horse owners to dispose of their packaging responsibly.

 LDPE recycling machines chew up the plastic into small pieces and then form them into pellets.
 These pellets can be turned into a variety of things and are often mixed with a bit of virgin LDPE to improve their strength and reliability.
 Black bin bags, black agricultural film, or irrigation pipe are all likely to be made from recycled LDPE.
 Commonly, recycled LDPE will be black because, with recycling plastics, it is easy to turn a clear plastic black, but impossible to turn a black plastic clear.
 Processing LDPE is among the easiest of the plastics, with the potential for injection moulding, rotational moulding, film blowing and blow moulding.
 It can be made anti-slip, anti-static, antibacterial and flame retardant.